 Who We Are

-Prairie Hill Waldorf School (PHWS), founded in 1987, is an independent, nonsectarian, nonprofit school serving children ages 18 months through Grade 8, and offers the internationally acclaimed Waldorf curriculum.
-Our 150 students come from diverse social, economic, racial, and cultural backgrounds and live in Waukesha, Milwaukee, Dodge, Walworth, Washington, and Dane Counties.
+Prairie Hill Waldorf School (PHWS), founded in 1987, is an independent, nonsectarian, nonprofit school serving children from infancy to through Grade 8, and offers the internationally acclaimed Waldorf curriculum.
+We strive to create and serve a diverse community which welcomes everyone regardless of differences of gender, race, religion, family structure, socioeconomic level, culture, age, sexual orientation, language and learning style.

 We are accredited by the Association of Waldorf Schools of North America (AWSNA), the North Central Association Commission on Accreditation and School Improvement, and the State of Wisconsin.
 To see the latest AWSNA newsletter, click here.